Can I work at the library?

 QUALIFICATIONS:

-Eligibility for either the Federal Work Study (FWS) or University Work Study (UWS) program is required and is determined by the Financial Aid office.
+Eligibility for either the Federal Work Study (FWS) program or Student Worker Position (SWP) is required and is determined by the Financial Aid office.

 Must be able to read, use a computer, lift upwards of 15 pounds, and do repetitive motions.